 - 3.1 Ordinary Meetings of the Council will take place in accordance with a programme decided at the Council's annual meeting.
-Ordinary Meetings will: - a. elect a person to preside if the Mayor and Deputy Mayor are not present; - b. receive apologies for absence; - c. approve the minutes of the last meeting; - d. receive any declarations of interest from Councillors; - e. receive any announcements from the Mayor;
+Ordinary Meetings will: - a. elect a person to preside if the Mayor and Deputy Mayor are not present; - b. receive apologies for absence; - c. approve the minutes of the last meeting; - d. receive any declarations of interest from Councillors;

-- f. receive a report from the Leader and receive questions and answers on the report, if there is any business to report; - g. receive reports from the Cabinet, the Scrutiny Board, Scrutiny Panels and Regulatory or other Committees and receive questions and answers on any of those reports; - h. receive reports about and receive questions and answers on the business of joint arrangements and external organisations; - receive questions and provide answers to Councillors (except at the Council Tax, Budget setting or Annual General meeting); - j. receive any petitions in accordance with the Petitions Procedure Rules; - k. consider motions; and consider any other business specified in the summons to the meeting including consideration of proposals from the Cabinet in relation to the Council's budget and policy framework and reports of the Scrutiny Board and Scrutiny Panels for debate.
+- e. receive any announcements from the Mayor; - f. receive a report from the Leader and receive questions and answers on the report, if there is any business to report; - g. receive reports from the Cabinet, the Scrutiny Board, Scrutiny Panels and Regulatory or other Committees and receive questions and answers on any of those reports; - h. receive reports about and receive questions and answers on the business of joint arrangements and external organisations; - i. receive questions and provide answers to Councillors (except at the Council Tax, Budget setting or Annual General meeting); - j. receive any petitions in accordance with the Petitions Procedure Rules; - k. consider motions; and consider any other business specified in the summons to the meeting including consideration of proposals from the Cabinet in relation to the Council's budget and policy framework and reports of the Scrutiny Board and Scrutiny Panels for debate. - I. be considerate of any informal protocol for member behaviour at meetings which may be in force from time to time.